doutoury/Reinforcement-Learning-Specialization/README.md

 This is a summary of [Reinforcement Learning Specialization Course by University of Alberta](https://www.coursera.org/specializations/reinforcement-learning)

   - if the error 'Sorry, something went wrong.
-Reload?' comes up, try load again.
+Reload?' came up, try load that again.
-  - if the imge is not uploaded, try to right-click on the image and do 'load image'.
+  - if the imge was not uploaded, try to right-click on the image and do 'load image'.